phreeza/manuscript_axon_potentials/doc/manuscript.md

 ![Relationship between axon structure and extracellular potential.
 The top row shows simulated action potentials travelling along a single axon with varying morphologies, as indicated by the diagram in the left side of each subfigure.
+The lower row shows responses of a population of 100 randomly branching and termnating axons.
+Three sample morphologies are shown to the left of the lower row.
 Action potential propagation direction indicated by the arrow.
 All waveforms recorded at a distance of 150$\mu$m from the axon, and at the depth indicated by plot position, spaced by 200$\mu$m. (**A**) An action potential in an infinitely long, straight axon. (**B**) Effect of a terminatiing axon.
-Action potential waveform closest to the termination thickened for emphasis. (**C**) Effect of a branching axon.
+Action potential waveform closest to the termination thickened for emphasis.
+(**C**) Effect of a branching axon.
 The axon branches multiple times in the range of 200$\mu$m.
-Thicker waveform at the center of the bifurcation zone. **D** Combined effect of bifurcations and terminations.
-Lower row shows responses of a population of 100 randomly branching and termnating axons.
-Three sample morphologies are shown to the left. **E** Extracellular waveform in response a spike initiated simultaneously in all axons.
-Spike initiation time indicated by the raster lines at the top. **F** CSD calculated from the waveforms shown in E. **G** Response to spontaneous activity superimposed with a pulse of hightened spike rate, averaged over 100 trials.
-Example spike times shown by the raster plot at top.**H** CSD calculated from the pulse response in G.](../figs/fig_1.pdf){#fig:simpletree}
+Thicker waveform at the center of the bifurcation zone.
+(**D**) Combined effect of bifurcations and terminations. (**E**) Extracellular waveform in response a spike initiated simultaneously in all axons.
+Spike initiation time indicated by the raster lines at the top. (**F**) CSD calculated from the waveforms shown in E. (**G**) Response to spontaneous activity superimposed with a pulse of hightened spike rate, averaged over 100 trials.
+Example spike times shown by the raster plot at top. (**H**) CSD calculated from the pulse response in G.](../figs/fig_1.pdf){#fig:simpletree}

 To characterize the spatiotemporal dynamics of the evoked EFP, the potential was calculated for several locations along the axon trunk.
 Because we first